clojuredocs/guides/articles/ecosystem/java_jdbc/using_sql.md

 ### Processing a result set lazily

 Since `query` returns a fully realized result set, it can be difficult to process very large results.
-Fortunately java.jdbc provides a way to process a large result set lazily while the connection is open, by passing a function via the `:result-set-fn` option.
+Fortunately, `java.jdbc` provides a way to process a large result set lazily while the connection is open, by passing a function via the `:result-set-fn` option.
 Note that the function you pass must force realization of the result to avoid the connection closing while the result set